KennethFam/My-Learning-Journey/ML&AI/MachineLearning.md

     - When roasting coffee beans, you can control two parameters: duration and temperature.

     - In this slightly simplified example, we've created the datasets of different temperatures and different durations, as well as labels showing whether the coffee you roasted is good-tasting coffee.
-Where cross here, the cross, y = 1, corresponds to good coffee, and all the circles, y = 0, correspond to bad coffee.
+The cross, y = 1, corresponds to good coffee, and all the circles, y = 0, correspond to bad coffee.

     - Only the points within the triangle correspond to good coffee.